Updated July 14, 2025.

 Now that you’ve identified them, how do you correct them?

-An associate should be so well trained that any shopper allows them to converse and form a bond.
+An associate should be trained well enough that any shopper welcomes a conversation and trusts them enough to buy.